 Grimshaw, who earned a doctorate from Louisiana State University, borrowed some ideas for personal well-being and happiness which he first heard from a friend.
-"Sell away, give away, throw away and maintain," the professor told the gradu-
+"Sell away, give away, throw away and maintain," the professor told the gradugraduates in the Graduate School, Dr. Ruth Ann White said they can gain much from Robert Fulghum's insights in "All I Really Need To Know I Learned in Kindergarten."

 "The first three rules involve eliminating clutter fromyour lives--stuff stored in the attic and in closets.
 The physical aspect is clear.
-Remove clutter from one's mental outlook-the attic of our mind, the closet of our heart--is also included," Grimshaw counseling and guidance, White discussed several of Fulghum's lessons for life, such as "share everything," lay fair, clean up your own mess, "live a balanced life," and "when you go out into the world, watch out for traffic, hold hands, and stick together."
+Remove clutter from one's mental outlook-the attic of our mind, the closet of our heart--is also included," Grimshaw

-"Sell away, give away, throw away, maintain--in other words, simplify, simplify, simplify.'
+"Sellaway, give away, throw away, maintain--in other words, simplify, simplify, simplify.
+Speaking to master's and doctoral